Transcendent-Tapir/Distorted-Domains/system.md

 ### Taking Harm

 When an action results in a mixed success or a failure, raise a harm die to the next die level.
-Which one should be applicable to the negative consequences within the narrative.
+The harm die raised will be the one from the harm track that matches the stat being rolled.
 If a harm die would be raised above a d12, then your character is incapaciated and can no longer take action until the next scene.
 In addition, they take on or raise a negative aspect.
 If a negative aspect is raised above a d12, your character is retired.

 ### Pushing your luck